open-sauced/intro/06-the-secret-sauce.md

 By focusing on open issues rather than just fixing typos, you'll make a more significant impact on the projects you contribute to and demonstrate your commitment to the open source community.

-## Getting traction in contributions
+## Getting Traction in Contributions

 As you become more experienced in open source contributions, you may want to increase your impact on the projects you work on and gain recognition for your efforts.
 Here are some strategies for gaining traction in your contributions: